phthom/cp4a/0-First-Steps-Lab.md

-Take a note of the instructor line and happend this line in your **laptop /etc/hosts** file:
+Take a note of the instructor line and append this line in your **laptop /etc/hosts** file: